Bodufolhudhoo: Geography

 The island is 81.64 km west of the country's capital, Malé.
 Bodufolhudhoo is a small island located in the central area of North Ari Atoll and surrounded by many famous tourist resorts, including Nika Island Resort, Velidoo and Gangehi.

 Ecology

 Bodufolhudhoo is the first island in the Maldives to ban single-use plastic bags.

 Demography

 Economy

 Bodufolhudhoo's economy has been based mostly on fishing until the early 1990s.
 The current economy is mainly supported by people working in the tourism industry.

 There are a few tourist shops on the island for the guests who come island hopping from nearby resorts.

-Bodufolhudhoo now boasts over five operating guesthouses with many guest houses under development.
+Bodufolhudhoo has over five operating guesthouses with more guest houses under development.
 The island council has designated a private beach (Sunset beach) specifically for the visiting tourists.

-Employment is predominantly provided by nearby resorts, however island employment may also be found in education, island council, health centre, utilities, shops, restaurants and guesthouses.
+The inhabitants mainly work at nearby resorts, or on the island in education, administration, healthcare, utilities, shops, restaurants and guesthouses.